cyrusimap/cyrus-imapd/docsrc/imap/reference/manpages/systemcommands/master.rst

 **master** is the process that controls all of the Cyrus processes.
 This process is responsible for creating all imapd, pop3d, lmtpd and sieved child processes.
-This process also initializes the Berkeley DB code and performs scheduled cleanup/maintenance.
+This process also performs scheduled cleanup/maintenance.

 If this process dies, then no new sessions will be started.